View Selection for 3D Captioning via Diffusion Ranking: Dataset

 \section{Dataset}

-In this section, we detail our process for correcting the Cap3D captions, expanding the dataset with high-quality 3D objects from Objaverse-XL, and ethical filtering.
-More detailed hyper-parameters and comparisons are included in Appendix~\ref{appen:dataset}.
+This section details our process for correcting the Cap3D captions, expanding the dataset with high-quality 3D objects from Objaverse-XL, and ethical filtering.
+More detailed hyper-parameters and comparisons are included in Appendix~B.